sergiocupa/yason/README.md

 # yason

-Yaml and Json parser and renderer.
+Yaml, Json and Cfg parser and renderer.

-I did it with the intention of using this library in my future work, creating my CNN networks.
-The parser does not support all YAML standards, but is sufficient for use in AI model configuration files.
+This library was developed with the intention of being used in my future projects, especially for creating CNN networks.
+The parser does not support all YAML standards but is sufficient for reading configuration files for AI models.
-It also includes auxiliary libraries that I will also use in future projects.
+Additionally, it includes a parser and a renderer for JSON and CFG file formats.
+All formats use the same node structure, making it easier to convert between them and keeping the code more consistent.